danieleskebby/skebbyAPI/Node.JS/README.md

 # Node.JS skebby API SDK

-This is the Perl version of Skebby API SDK.
+This is the Node.JS version of Skebby API SDK.

 ## Usage